Family Legacy Quotes: 5 Keys to a Lasting Heritage

 What is a good way to preserve stories like these?

-• Writing a book or document felt too formal and too big a task.
+- Writing a book or document felt too formal and too big a task.
 Once written, it would be quite a task for people to read!
 It would most likely gather dust on the bookshelf…

-• Collecting photos is nice, but without comments, their details will be forgotten.
+- Collecting photos is nice, but without comments, their details will be forgotten.
 And so much of life comes without photos, especially all the stories of our ancestors, which have only been passed down through word of mouth.

-• You could do an audio recording and together talk about the stories, but audio alone would not be enough.
+- You could do an audio recording and together talk about the stories, but audio alone would not be enough.
 And once it’s recorded, it’s easy to imagine it would rarely get listened to.

 We wanted a blend of the above and more.
 Mixing text, photos, videos and voice narrations.
 We wanted it online so all family could access it, but without adverts and privacy concerns.
-So we build the Simirity App.
+So we built the Simirity App.

 Unlike printed stories or digital files that get consumed and then forgotten, stories on Simirity are woven into your daily life with Story Anniversary notifications.
 Imagine getting a welcome prompt reminding you of what your children did several years ago today, what you did 20 years ago, what your parents did 30 years ago, or even what your ancestors did before you were born.

 We believe that media-rich stories about you and your extended family’s lives are the most wonderful legacy to leave behind.
 Stories that last forever, handed down to the next generation, helping them on their journey.
+See it in action in our demo account.

 Summary of Family Legacy Quotes